Sohrab-Samadi/GDSII-mask-layout-using-MATLAB/README.md

 ..........assessment of **grating coupler efficiency**, and

-compact placement of many test structures within a limited chip area.
+..........compact placement of many test structures within a limited chip area.